"Fear Not!"

 Lingering questions:

-Was that angel in the stained glass window supposed to be a particular
+Was that angel in the stained glass window supposed to be a

 angel?
 I get confused when Tess says they got the nose all